Deer Creek Fire: July

 The Deer Creek Fire was reported around 3 pm on July 10, estimated at 50 acre.
 State Route 46 was closed, and those within 5 mile of the fire were asked to evacuate.
 The blaze spread to an estimated 200 - 600 acre by that evening.
 Winds were gusting up to 35 mph, with humidity as low as 6%.
 The fire rapidly spread, reaching 4,000 acre by the next morning.
 Several structures had been impacted, and the fire was driven by hot, dry, windy conditions.
 Crews prioritized in structure protection near the south and west edges of the perimeter.
 That afternoon, size increased to 6,684 acre, still at 0% containment.
 Four homes, five outbuildings, and power infrastructure had been destroyed.
 Twenty homes remained threatened, and 250 residents were evacuated.

-On July 12, the fire spread to at least 7,200 acre, and formed a rare fire whirl, also referred to as a "firenado".
-The fire whirl damaged outbuildings and residential structures, and one fire engine that was released for repairs.
-The tornado remained on the ground for twelve minutes.
-While most structures damaged by the fire whirl were destroyed by separate flames later, wind damage on remaining ones led to the fire to be rated EF2 on the Enhanced Fujita scale.
-Several more crews arrived at the fire that day, and size increased to 8,300 acre.
+By July 12, several more crews arrived at the fire that day, and size increased to 8,300 acre.
 Winds were spreading the fire into heavily forested areas.